Thami Mnyele Foundation

 Full Residency Program

-Full residencies are awarded competitively to artists from the whole of Africa.
-The Thami Mnyele Foundation offers two Full Residency Program scholarships per year.
+Full residencies are awarded competitively to artists from the whole of African continent and diaspora.
+The Thami Mnyele Foundation offers several Full Residency Program awards per year.
 Those selected are offered accommodation and studio space for a three month period.
 Artists who are selected for the Full Residency Program also receive:

 - a reimbursment of return travel to Amsterdam